-2.3.2 THE CARD MANAGER (CM)
+2.3.3 THE CARD MANAGER (CM)

 The card manager is an application with specific rights, which is responsible for the administration of the smart card.
 This component will in practice be tightly connected with the Java Card RE.
 The card manager is in charge of the life cycle of the whole card, as well as the installed applications (applets).
 It may have other roles (such as the management of security domains and enforcement of the card issuer security policies) that we do not detail here, as they are not in the scope of the TOE and are implementation-dependent.
+The card manager's role is also to manage and control the communication between the card

-The card manager's role is also to manage and control the communication between the card and the card acceptance device (CAD) or the proximity-coupling device (PCD).
+The card manager's role is also to manage and control the communication between the card and the card acceptance device (CAD) or the proximity-coupling device (PCD)5.
 It is the controller of the card, but relies on the TOE to manage the runtime of client applets.
 A candidate for this component is the Global Platform card manager [GP].

-2.3.3 SMART CARD PLATFORM
+2.3.4 SMART CARD PLATFORM